Labeled four cycles and the $K(\pi,1)$-conjecture for Artin groups: Preliminaries I

 Lemma~\ref{lem:gate}, Lemma~\ref{lem:more gate} and Lemma~\ref{lem:pair gate} below are standard, see e.g.\ \cite{bourbaki2002lie} or \cite{davis2012geometry}, also \cite{dress1987gated}.
-We will use $d$ to denotes the path metric on the 1-skeleton of $\Si_\Ga$, with each edge having length 1.
+Let $d$ be the path metric on the 1-skeleton of $\Si_\Ga$, with each edge having length 1.
 Lemma~\ref{lem:gate} describes nearest point projection into the vertex set of a standard subcomplex. \begin{lem} Let $F$ be a standard subcomplex of $\Si_\Ga$ and let $x\in \Si_\Gamma$ be a vertex.
-Then the following hold. \begin{enumerate} \item For two vertices $x_1,x_2\in\mathcal R$, the vertex set of any geodesic in $\Si^{(1)}_\Gamma$ joining $v_1$ and $v_2$ is inside $F$.
+Then the following hold. \begin{enumerate} \item For two vertices $x_1,x_2\in\mathcal R$, the vertex set of any geodesic in $\Si^1_\Gamma$ joining $v_1$ and $v_2$ is inside $F$.
 Moreover, there exists a unique vertex $x_F\in F$ such that $d(x,x_F)\le d(x,y)$ for any vertex $y\in F$, where $d$ denotes the path metric on the 1-skeleton of $\Sigma_\Gamma$.
-The vertex $x_F$ is called the \emph{projection} of $x$ to $F$, and is denoted $\prj_F(x)$. \item For any vertex $y\in F$, there exists a shortest edge path $\omega$ in the 1-skeleton of $\Si_\Ga$ from $x$ to $y$ so that $\omega$ passes through $x_F$ and so that the segment of $\omega$ between $x_F$ and $y$ is contained in $F$. \item Let $\ch_F$ be the collection of walls in $\Si_\Ga$ dual to some edge of $F$.
-Then $x_F$ can be characterized as the unique vertex in $F$ such that no element in $\ch_F$ separates $x$ from $x_F$. \end{enumerate} \end{lem}
+The vertex $x_F$ is called the \emph{projection} of $x$ to $F$, and is denoted $\prj_F(x)$. \item For any vertex $y\in F$, there exists a shortest edge path $\omega$ in $\Si^1_\Ga$ from $x$ to $y$ so that $\omega$ passes through $x_F$ and so that the segment of $\omega$ between $x_F$ and $y$ is contained in $F$. \item Let $\mathcal W(F)$ be the collection of walls in $\Si_\Ga$ dual to an edge of $F$.
+Then $x_F$ can be characterized as the unique vertex in $F$ such that no element in $\mathcal W(F)$ separates $x$ from $x_F$. \end{enumerate} \end{lem}